Tepmetko® (tepotinib)

-The U.S. Food and Drug Administration (FDA) has approved Tepmetko® (tepotinib) as a targeted treatment for adults with certain forms of non-small cell lung cancer (NSCLC) that has metastasized or spread from where it started in the body.
+Tepmetko® (tepotinib) is used as a targeted treatment for adults with certain forms of non-small cell lung cancer (NSCLC) that has metastasized or spread from where it started in the body.
 NSCLC is the most common type of lung cancer.1-3

-Tepotinib was granted accelerated approval by the FDA.
+Tepmetko was granted accelerated approval by the US Food and Drug Administration (FDA).
 Accelerated approval is sometimes granted to new drugs that are promising and could make a positive impact on the treatment of serious conditions.
-This helps drugs like tepotinib become available sooner.5
+This helps drugs like Tepmetko become available sooner.5

-The active ingredient in tepotinib is tepotinib hydrochloride hydrate.6
+The active ingredient in Tepmetko is tepotinib hydrochloride hydrate.6

 In people with NSCLC with MET exon 14 skipping alterations, the MET gene does not function correctly.
 Instead, it sends out instructions to cells that can cause tumor growth or worsen cancer in other ways.
 Tepotinib is a type of drug called a MET inhibitor.
 It is designed to target the cancer by reducing the impact from the MET gene by limiting the instructions the MET gene can send to cells.4

-The most common side effects of tepotinib include:1,6
+The most common side effects of Tepmetko include:1,6

 - Tiredness